-- privately negotiated transactions; - · ordinary brokerage transactions and transactions in which the broker solicits purchases; - through one or more underwritten offerings on a firm commitment or best efforts basis; - · block trades in which the broker or dealer so engaged will attempt to sell the Shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - · purchases by a broker or dealer as principal and resale by the broker or dealer for its own account pursuant to this prospectus; - short sales; - through the writing of options on the Shares, whether or not the options are listed on an options exchange; - · an exchange distribution in accordance with the rules of any stock exchange on which the Shares are listed; or - · any combination of any of these methods of sale.
+- privately negotiated transactions; - · ordinary brokerage transactions and transactions in which the broker solicits purchases; - through one or more underwritten offerings on a firm commitment or best efforts basis; - block trades in which the broker or dealer so engaged will attempt to sell the Shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker or dealer as principal and resale by the broker or dealer for its own account pursuant to this prospectus; - short sales; - through the writing of options on the Shares, whether or not the options are listed on an options exchange; - an exchange distribution in accordance with the rules of any stock exchange on which the Shares are listed; or - any combination of any of these methods of sale.

 A holder of the Shares may effect transactions by selling the Shares directly to purchasers or through or to brokers or dealers, and brokers or dealers may receive compensation in the form of commissions, discounts or concessions from the selling holder or from the purchasers of the Shares for whom they may act as agent or to whom they may sell as principal, or both (which compensation as to a particular broker or dealer may be in excess of customary commissions).
 Any brokers and dealers engaged by a selling holder may arrange for other brokers or dealers to participate in effecting sales of the Shares.
 These brokers or dealers may act as principals, or as agents of a selling holder.
 Broker-dealers may agree with a selling holder to sell a specified number of Shares at a stipulated price per share.
 If the broker-dealer is unable to sell Shares acting as agent for a selling holder, it may purchase as principal any unsold Shares at the stipulated price.
-Broker-dealers who acquire Shares as principals may thereafter resell the Shares from time to time in transactions on any stock exchange or automated interdealer quotation system on which the Shares are then listed, at prices and on terms then prevailing at the time of sale, at prices related to the then-current market price or in negotiated transactions.
+Broker-dealers who acquire Shares are then listed, at prices and on terms then prevailing at the time of sale, at prices related to the then-current market price or in negotiated transactions.
 Broker-dealers may use block transactions and sales to and through broker-dealers, including transactions of the nature described above.
 Any of the shares being offered herein may be sold by a transferee, donee, pledgee or other successor of the selling shareholder.